 Despite All The Negatives That I Mentioned, Public Transportation Still Is The Heart Of Urban Commuting

 Regardless of all the negatives I just mentioned, public transportation still is the heart of urban commuting.
 It allows commuters who can’t afford a vehicle to get to work.

 The elderly, who can no longer drive have an affordable transportation option.
 And others who don’t have a long commute, can save money while having a safer option to get to work.

 While Riding Public Transportation It’s Important To Have A Plan

 The most important thing to make your commute on public transportation easier, is to have a plan.

 Let’s use the RTS Transit Center as our example.

 Check The Route And Schedules Carefully When Riding Public Transportation

 Before you commute to work on a new bus route, check the times that the bus leaves.
 This is especially important if you have to catch more than one bus.
-What I like to do is check what time the second bus leaves the transit center.
-Then I’ll check what time the bus close to my house leaves, to get to the transit center in time.
+What I use to do was check what time the second bus left the transit center.
+Then I’d check what time the bus close to my house left, to get to the transit center on time.

 There’s A Few Options When It Comes To Purchasing Tickets For Public Transportation